JasperBraun/SDRAP/README.md

 #### `<database_name>_summary.tsv`

-A tab-delimited file with descriptions of numbers associated with the pipeline execution in the first column and the corresponding values in the second column.
+A tab-delimited file with descriptions of numbers associated with the software

+execution in the first column and the corresponding values in the second column.